andresmechali/thunkable-assignment/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Tests (WIP)
+## Tests

-Due to a lack of time, there are not additional tests added.
-However, the default `<App />` test works, as I configured the testing renderer to be connected to the store.
-To run this tests, run:
+Due to a lack of time, there are no additional tests added.
+However, I configured the testing renderer to be connected to the store, so that the `<App />` test provided by CRA does not fail.
+To run this test, run:
 ```bash
 npm test
 ```